Carduino/Carduino-docs/prerequisites.md

 * Mobile ready: when you start working on a native platform (iOS, Android, Windows 8, etc.) cookies are not ideal when consuming a secure API (you have to deal with cookie containers).
 Adopting a token-based approach simplifies this a lot.

-* CSRF: since you are not relying on cookies, you don't need to protect against cross site requests (e.g. it would not be possible to <iframe>your site, generate a POST request and re-use the existing authentication cookie because there will be none).
+* CSRF: since you are not relying on cookies, you don't need to protect against cross site requests (e.g. it would not be possible to your site, generate a POST request and re-use the existing authentication cookie because there will be none).

 * Performance: we are not presenting any hard perf benchmarks here, but a network roundtrip (e.g. finding a session on database) is likely to take more time than calculating an HMACSHA256 to validate a token and parsing its contents.